 When can you change your Medicare coverage?

 You have the chance to change your Medicare coverage once a year, if needed.
-It’s a good idea to review your plan every year to make sure that you always have the right coverage for your situation.
+It’s a good idea to review your plan every year to make sure that you always have coverage that fits your needs.
 You may be able to change your coverage at other times under certain circumstances, such as when you move.

 Here is a brief description of the three time periods when you can change your coverage.

-- Medicare Open Enrollment Period (OEP): This is when you can make new Medicare choices to better meet your needs in the coming year.
+- Medicare Open Enrollment: This is when you can make new Medicare choices to better meet your needs in the coming year.
 It occurs every year from October 15 through December 7.
-You might also see this called the Annual Enrollment Period (AEP).

-- Special Enrollment Period (SEP) for current beneficiaries: This is provided so that you can change your coverage outside the OEP under certain circumstances.
+- Special Enrollment Period (SEP) for current beneficiaries: This is provided so that you can change your coverage outside Medicare Open Enrollment under certain circumstances.
 You must meet certain requirements to qualify for a SEP.
-The timing is based on the specific situation.
+The timing and what kinds of changes you can make are based on the specific situation.